 Introduction

 Freshwater resources are very important for keeping ecological systems, farming, industry, and people's need going around the world (CHAVDA et al., 2026).
 Agriculture uses the most freshwater resources in the world, taking up almost seventy percent of all water withdrawals.
 Industrial activities use about twenty percent, and domestic use uses about twelve percent.
 This means that having enough good freshwater is very important for keeping the economy growing and the environment stable.
 Groundwater is one of the most important sources of freshwater in the world (Behura et al., 2025).
-In account of arid and semi-arid climatic condition groundwater become only source for all the utilities for human being and ecological sustainability.
+In account of arid and semi-arid climatic condition, groundwater become only source for all the utilities for human being and ecological sustainability.
 It is a necessary and important resource for drinking water, irrigation, and industrial activities.
 The chemical composition of groundwater is also highly essential, in addition to its availability, since the quality of the water has a direct influence on how well it can be used for activities such as drinking, irrigation, and industrial operations (Lakhdari et al., 2025; Nabil et al., 2025).
 Rapid population growth, urbanisation, and industrialisation in India have greatly increased the need for water resources.
 The Saurashtra Peninsula in Gujarat, which is a hydrogeologically significant region, groundwater plays a significant role in satisfying the water requirements of residential and agricultural establishments as well as commercial enterprises (Vekariya et al., 2017).
-Study area which is one of the important coastal areas of Saurashtra peninsula of Western Gujarat, India.
+The study area which is one of the important coastal areas of Saurashtra peninsula of Western Gujarat, India.
 The geological framework, oceanic influence, and anthropogenic activities within these locales exert a substantial impact on the availability and chemical characteristics of groundwater of study area.

 This investigation involved a systematic hydrogeochemical analysis of the Diu region and Gir Somnath District.
 Sixteen physicochemical parameters were tested using standard laboratory techniques to determine the chemical characteristics of the water samples (APHA, 2017).
-To evaluate the degree of contamination and safety of the water, we also compared the analytical results to national and international drinking water standards (BIS, 2012, 2015; Ram et al., 2021).
+To evaluate the degree of contamination and safety of the water, the results were compared with/to the analytical results to National and International drinking water standards (BIS, 2012, 2015; Ram et al., 2021).
 The Simpson ratio was used to calculate the amount of salinity level of water in the coastal aquifers and the likelihood of seawater entering them.
 The water's suitability for irrigation was assessed using various irrigation indices and the United States Salinity Laboratory diagram method for classification in various classes (Xu et al., 2019).
 We also used the Ryznar Stability Index, and Larson–Skold Index to assess how well water could be used in industry and how likely it was to scale or corrode (Hu et al., 2024).
 Graphical methods such as Piper diagrams used to assess the impact of hydrochemical facies and geochemical processes on the evolution of groundwater within the GSDD aquifers (Lakhdari et al., 2025; Mohammed et al., 2022).
 Additionally, Mifflin diagrams were used to calculate groundwater residence times, and the relationship between Total Hardness and Total Dissolved Solids was investigated to understand salinity variations throughout the study area (Ramos-Leal et al., 2022; Tang et al., 2025).
 A comprehensive quality assessment of both surface and groundwater is essential to ascertain the spatial variability of hydrochemical characteristics and also evaluate the water's suitability for diverse applications.
 It is facilitating the management of water resources in this ecologically sensitive coastal region for the sustainability of both ecology and humanity.

 Study Area Profile